wandb/docs/docs/support/see_bytes_stored_bytes_tracked_tracked_hours_organization.md

 1. Navigate to your organization's settings at `https://wandb.ai/account-settings/<organization-name>/settings`.
 2. Select the **Billing** tab.
 3. Within the **Usage this billing period** section, select **View usage** button.

+Ensure to replace values enclosed in `<>` with your organization's name.